 Many of the university symbols, such as the seal, the Seminole head, logo, and others, have been federally registered and are the property of the University.
-For more information see FSU Policy OP-E-4 at http://policies.fsu.edu/ and http://policies.fsu.edu/ trademark-campus-departments.
+For more information see FSU Policy OP-E-4 at http://policies.fsu.edu/ and Logos | Brand Style Guide (fsu.edu).
 Any questions concerning their use should be directed to the FSU Office of Licensing at 850-644-8690.